 Full-page adverts attract one-third more readers than a half-page ads and a two-page spread attracts about a quarter more than the one-page ad.
 But if you have a limited advertising budget, create smaller ads to run more frequently.
 Most people don’t respond to ads the first time they see them.

 Postcards are affordable ways to get products and services in front new customers.
-Send postcards as they are cheap and can be seen by everyone who handles the mail.
+Send postcards as they can be seen by everyone who handles the mail.

 Try new ideas